 The second way I have made Dulce de Leche in the crockpot is in a small glass bowl.
 I dumped the sweetened condensed milk into a small glass bowl, put it into the crockpot and poured water around it until it was about ¾ up the bowl.
 Then I put the lid on, turned the crockpot on low for 6 hours and let it cook.

 When I tried my first attempts at Dulce de Leche all those years ago, I was grateful to virtually bump into other American bloggers who were also married to Argentines.
-Two of these bloggers have great tutorials on making Dulce de Leche HERE (crockpot method) and HERE (from scratch).
+Two of these bloggers have great tutorials on making Dulce de Leche HERE (link no longer available – crockpot method) and HERE (from scratch).

 Cost to Make Dulce de Leche